Insights

 • What are the most popular landmarks to visit in Harlem?

-There’s so much to see and do in Harlem, but we’ve found that the most popular landmarks are Times Square, New York City Center, and Theatre District.
-You’ll want to stay in New York to visit Times Square, New York to visit New York City Center, and New York to visit Theatre District.
+There’s so much to see and do in Harlem, but we’ve found that the most popular landmarks are Times Square, New York City Center, and Broadway.
+You’ll want to stay in New York to visit Times Square, New York to visit New York City Center, and New York to visit Broadway.

 See more FAQs